| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 Sokal, R.R. and Rohlf, F.J.
 (1981).
 Biometry, 2nd edition.
 San Francisco: W.H.
 Freeman, 239.

 Returns the version number of the s20x package.
-This is useful if a student is has problems runnning commands and the maintainer needs to check the version number.
+This is useful if a student has problems running commands and the maintainer needs to check the version number.

 A random sample of 100 houses recently sold in Mt Eden, Auckland.
 For each house we have the advertised price and the actual sale price.